Tomb of Nebamun

-The lost Tomb of Nebamun was an ancient Egyptian tomb from the Eighteenth Dynasty located in the Theban Necropolis located on the west bank of the Nile at Thebes (present-day Luxor in Egypt).
+The lost Tomb of Nebamun was an ancient Egyptian tomb from the Eighteenth Dynasty located in the Theban Necropolis on the west bank of the Nile at Thebes (present-day Luxor in Egypt).
 The tomb was the source of a number of famous decorated tomb scenes that are currently on display in the British Museum, London.

 The location of the tomb was not revealed at the time of its discovery in order to maintain secrecy during a period of competition between excavators, and was since lost.
 Scientific analysis in 2008–09 indicated the tomb's location in the vicinity of Dra' Abu el-Naga'.

 Discovery

 Nebamun, who lived around 1350 BCE, was a middle-ranking official scribe and grain counter at the temple complex in Thebes.
 His tomb was discovered around 1820 by a young Greek, Giovanni ("Yanni") d'Athanasi, who at the time was working for Henry Salt, the British Consul-General.